-Gosainkunda Lake is Nepal's one of the most famous and holy lake for both Buddhist and Hindu people.
-The holy lake situated at an altitude of about 4381 m in north east of Kathmandu surrounded by Himalayas.
-Besides the peaks there are other holy lakes like Saraswati kunda, Ganesh Kunda, Surya kunda, Bhairav kunda also surrounds it.
-This holy lake was created by Lord Shiva when he pierced a glacier with his trident to obtain water to quench his thirst after having swallowed a poison that threatened to destroy the World.
-Just above the lake there is a Cave where Amarsing Thapa (a great warrior) had spent his last minute of his life.
-There is a half body statue of Amarsing Thapa inside the cave.
+Gosainkunda Lake is Nepal's most famous and holy lake for Buddhist and Hindu people.
+The sacred lake is situated at an altitude of about 4381 m in the northeast of Kathmandu, surrounded by the Himalayas.
+Besides the peaks, other holy lakes like Saraswati Kunda, Ganesh Kunda, Surya Kunda, and Bhairav Kunda are also encompassed.
+This sacred lake was created by Lord Shiva when he pierced a glacier with his trident to obtain water to quench his thirst after having swallowed a poison that threatened to destroy the World.
+Just above the lake is a Cave where Amarsing Thapa (a great warrior) had spent the last minute of his life.
+There is a half-body statue of Amarsing Thapa inside the cave.

-Every year during Full Moon day in August, thousands of Buddhists and Hindu pilgrims come here to worship Lord Shiva and to take bath in the sacred lake of Gosaikunda.
-Shamans "Dhami-Jhankris" perform their religious dances and chant their mantra ( holy prayers).
-According to religious belief there is a channel from the lake which carries water directly from the lake to the Kumbheshwar Temple at Patan in Kathmandu Valley (60 km south west).
-Hindu people chant Gayatri Mantra and change their Sacred thread (Janai) for the protection and Rakshya Bandhan - a sacred red-yellow thread tie around the wrist by the priest.
-We can see an image of Shiva at its center is filled with water in this lake.
-We customise the Gosaikunda festival trek to coincide this special festive in Langtang region.
+Every year during Full Moon day in August, thousands of Buddhists and Hindu pilgrims come here to worship Lord Shiva and to take a bath in the sacred lake of Gosaikunda.
+"Dhami-Jhankris," shamans perform their religious dances and chant their mantra ( holy prayers).
+According to religious belief, a channel from the lake carries water directly from the lake to the Kumbheshwar Temple at Patan in Kathmandu Valley (60 km southwest).
+Hindu people chant Gayatri Mantra and change their Sacred thread (Janai) for protection and Rakshya Bandhan - a sacred red-yellow thread tie around the wrist by the priest.
+We can see an image of Shiva at its center, filled with water in this lake.
+We customize the Gosaikunda festival trek to coincide with this special festive in the Langtang region.